asqasq/machinelearning/README.md

 # machinelearning

-This repository contains machine learning workloads with Kerasm Tensorflow and Spark.
+This repository contains machine learning workloads with Keras, Tensorflow and Spark.